 On the other hand, Barclays is well known for lower chances of approval on its cards — such as the AAdvantage® Aviator® Red World Elite Mastercard® — if you don't have established credit or a good credit score.

 Because most charge cards are marketed at higher-end customers, approval chances are typically lower than most credit cards when considering those who don't have strong credit profiles.
-For example, The Platinum Card® from American Express will typically require applicants to have a good credit score (which is generally defined as above 670, but more commonly above 700) to be approved.
+For example, American Express Platinum Card® will typically require applicants to have a good credit score.

 Common Examples of Cards With No Preset Spending Limit

-The Platinum Card® from American Express and American Express® Gold Card are two of American Express' most popular cards with no preset spending limit, meaning the amount you can spend adapts based on factors such as your purchase, payment, and credit history.
+American Express Platinum Card® and American Express® Gold Card are two of American Express' most popular cards with no preset spending limit, meaning the amount you can spend adapts based on factors such as your purchase, payment, and credit history.
 You pay off the balance in full at the end of each billing cycle.
 This is unless you are enrolled in Pay Over Time with American Express.
-If you do not pay off your entire balance, American Express will charge a late fee Up to $40 (Rates & Fees) on the Amex Platinum and Up to $40 (Rates & Fees) on the Amex Gold.
+If you do not pay off your entire balance, American Express will charge a late fee Up to $40 (Rates & Fees) on the Platinum Card® and Up to $40 (Rates & Fees) on the Amex Gold.

 But those aren't the only cards without preset spending limits.
 The American Express® Green Card and even business cards like American Express® Business Gold Card and The Business Platinum Card® from American Express fall into this category.